Our Commitment to Diversity & Inclusion

 What SCE expects from students

-All members of the Cornell community are expected to be aware of and to comport themselves in accordance with Cornell University Policy 6.4, "Prohibited Bias, Discrimination, Harassment, and Sexual and Related Misconduct."
+All members of the Cornell community are expected to be aware of Cornell University Policy 6.4, "Prohibited Bias, Discrimination, Harassment, and Sexual and Related Misconduct."

 To report incidents of bias, harassment, or discrimination, complete this form or send email to firstname.lastname@example.org.
 Please see the resources below for additional assistance, support, connection, intervention, reporting, and advocacy.